The Best Beaches to Visit in Santa Cruz

 From 10 AM to 4 PM, dogs are allowed off-leash on this Santa Cruz beach.
 Mitchell’s cove is located between West Cliff Drive and Almar Avenue, with steps that take you and your pet from the cliffside down to the beach.

 Keep your eye on the tide, though.
-If you don’t time it to coincide with a tidal ebb, you may find there’s more of Monterey bay than just a beach.
+If you don’t time it to coincide with a tidal ebb, you may find there’s more of Monterey Bay than sand.
 Hardly ideal for a coastal ramble!
 When the tide’s out though, this beach is a beautiful cliffside excursion for you and your pet.
+This is definitely one of the most popular beaches to let your pet run free and make some friends along the way.

 Seabright State Beach

-With lots of sand for digging, walking, and burying beloved treasures in, this Santa Cruz beach is a favorite with visitors.
+With lots of sand for digging, walking, and burying beloved treasures in, this state park is a favorite with visitors.
 Dogs are allowed on-leash here.
-The view of the harbor and wharf contribute to this beach’s famously evocative views.
+The view of the harbor and Santa Cruz wharf contribute to this beach’s famously evocative views.

-Its sunrises and sunsets are particularly noteworthy, making this dog-friendly beach ideal for the early riser as well as the sunset worshipper.
+Its sunrises and sunsets are particularly noteworthy, making this dog-friendly beach ideal for the early riser as well as the sunset worshiper.

-Both stairs and a trail grant you access to this beach, but it’s steep gong, so if you do decide to visit, take your time on the descent.
-There’s no need to spoil your walk with a turned ankle, and the bluffs and ocean views are worth the effort.
+Both stairs and a trail grant you access to this beach, but it’s steep going, so if you do decide to visit, take your time on the descent.
+There’s no need to spoil your walk with a turned ankle, and the bluffs and ocean views along the way are worth the extra patience.

+Easily, one of the best things to do with kids in Santa Cruz is to hit the beach together.
 Few people love fun in the sun as much as kids, but sometimes finding the best Santa Cruz beaches for families can be a challenge.
 Whether the crowds, access, or other concerns defeat you, there’s nothing like the disappointment of driving out to a beach and discovering it’s not as suitable for kids as you had thought.
+But this one is perfect for your kiddos!

 Featuring a wild, evocative coastline, this beach looks out over the Pacific.
 Accordingly, keen-eyed aspiring scientists can hunt for a variety of wildlife in the rockpools, including anemones, starfish, and crabs.

-Moreover, if you visit Davenport Landing at the weekend, then you can eat out on shellfish at the nearby American Abalone Farms.
+Moreover, if you visit Davenport Landing on the weekend, then you can pig out on shellfish at the nearby American Abalone Farms.
 If shellfish isn’t to the young peoples’ taste though, it still makes an enjoyable treat for attending adults while offering an opportunity for the kids to catch a glimpse of an Abalone close-up.

-While access to this Santa Cruz beach can be reached by a rocky dirt path, in addition to a short and level walkway for kids to run rampant through, providing alternative and easier access for you and your family.
+While access to this Santa Cruz beach can be reached by a rocky dirt path or a short and level walkway for kids to run rampant through, providing alternative and easier access for you and your family.

 Natural Bridges State Beach

 There are many appealing features to this iconic Santa Cruz beach.
-Of particular note, if you’re traveling with children are the dunes that border the cove, preventing little ones from wandering too far away.
-Further along the beach is a rock shelf full of secret pools and hidden wildlife.
+Of particular note, if you’re traveling with children, there are the dunes that border the cove, preventing little ones from wandering too far away.
+Further along the beach is a rock shelf full of secret tide pools and hidden wildlife.

 And if the weather unluckily turns, a nearby visitors’ center is full of activities to keep your children engaged and entertained.
 If it holds, though, you can follow a sheltered eucalyptus trail to a monarch butterfly sanctuary for some respite from the sun and a chance to spot more than just sea creatures.